 Family or grown-up group fun begins at Barford Beach House.
 Cedar-clad and built into the hillside with a boat in the garden and sand between its toes, Barford sits high above a private North-Cornish bay.
 This is a beach bolthole straight from the pages of children’s fiction, packed to the rafters with mystery and merriment.

-Kids will head straight to the secret Narnia cupboard.
-Yes, honestly.
+Kids will head straight for the secret games room in the basement.
 You can sizzle in the sauna then cool down with the cold bucket drop.
 The Dutch hot tub comes with sea views.

 Catch late-night flicks in the cinema room and make masterpieces on the Aga, with the simmering oven for melt-in-the-mouth meat feats.
 Six bedrooms come full of quirky coastal comfort, but you’ll battle over the mind-blowing master with its dual-aspect terraces, private cocktail bar, lounge, woodburner and walk-in wet room.